davidegat/Lotus123-on-reMarkable/README.md

 <h2>What if BOCHS doesn't eat my image?</h2>
 Try another way, hack into BOCHS by mounting on drive a the FreeDOS 1.3 Floppy Edition, in <b>bochsrc</b> set the boot drive with <code>boot: a</code>, reboot from a:, copy the system from a: to c: overwriting the existing FreeDOS system, stop the machine.
 Get back to <b>bochsrc</b> to modify again the boot order, and boot from c: once done to test it out.
-You should have a better enviroment now with some drivers, and -fingers crossed- mount via bochsrc your own converted image, and even mount iso images as cdroms (see <a href="https://bochs.sourceforge.io/doc/docbook/user/bochsrc.html">BOCHS documentation</a>).
+You should have a better enviroment now with some drivers, and -fingers crossed- mount via bochsrc your own converted image, and even mount iso images as cdroms (see <a href="https://bochs.sourceforge.io/doc/docbook/user/bochsrc.html">BOCHS documentation</a>). <br><br>
+    <b>Other method to exchange files</b><br>
+ Put your desired files into a folder, create an ISO image with <b>mkisofs</b> and mount it with BOCHS (it must be upgraded withc cdrom driver, or launched via floppy edition).
 <h2>On reMarkable</h2>
 <li>scp to reMarkable both <b>dos.sh</b> and <b>startdos.sh</b> on /home/root.<br>
 <li><b>dos.sh</b> a simple "app" for reMarkable, it uses the "simple" scripting language, if you didn't installed it in your previous geeky journeys, do it with: <br><code>opkg install simple</code>